pritspatel/JPSRestDemo/README.md

-# JPSRestDemo
+# JPARestDemo

-Sample starter code for JPS Rest repository using spring boot 1.4 and java 7.
+Sample starter code for JPA Rest repository using spring boot 1.4 and java 7 and EclipseLink 2.5.2.